TBG

 • Winter: heats to 23 during the day and 18 overnight

-• Summer: cools to 24 (make sure the cover is off the air conditioner on the balcony)
+• Summer: cools to 25 (make sure the wooden cover is lifted off the air conditioner on the balcony)

-Adjust it (rotate dial) to your comfort, but note that it will occasionally change itself anyway.
+Adjust it (rotate dial) to your comfort, but note that it will occasionally reset unpredictably.

 Windows: Feel free to open the windows if you want fresh air.
-The window with the round stained glass and the balcony door should stay closed since the screen is loose.
-When windows are open, you can turn the air purifiers off since they won't be effective: one each in the living room and bedroom.
+The small windows beside the dining table and the balcony door should stay closed since the screens are loose.
+When windows are open, please turn off the air purifiers since they won't be effective: one each in the living room and bedroom.

 Balcony: You can lower the cover over the air conditioner and/or bring the Poang rocking chair onto the balcony if you want to spend some time out there.
 The cats will want to come out with you but they must be harnessed and leashed to be outside (though they hate their harnesses and we only have 1 right now).